JoanaSantos93/PPF-react-app/README.md

 ---

-### Done as a from AGAP2IT technical test and as a consolidation of knowledge
+### Done as a technical test from AGAP2IT and as a consolidation of knowledge

 ---

-# (Used JSX with React because I find it helpful as a visual aid when working with UI inside the JS code.
-It also allows React to show more useful error and warning messages)
+####                                Used JSX with React because I find it helpful as a visual aid when working with UI inside the JS code.
+It also allows React to show more useful error and warning messages